meghaviparikh/linux/README.md

 ```

 If you don't have these, there is something wrong, and you should correctly follow the steps mentioned above before proceeding.
-If you have thoes, feel free to proceed ahead!

 ### Step 3: Compiling the linux Kernel